Connect with us!

 RESTAURANTS, SHOPPING CENTERS, & HOTELS

-Wilsonville has three major shopping centers.
-You’ll find Costco, Target, Rite Aid, Fred Meyers, and a host of other smaller stores.
+Wilsonville has three major shopping centers and Costco, Target, Rite Aid, Fred Meyers, and other stores.

-Wilsonville is blessed with a variety of restaurants for your dining pleasure.
-For fast food, you can enjoy, McDonald’s, two Burger Kings, Sonic, Taco Bell, Wendy’s, Carl Jr’s, Subway, and five Starbucks.
-Some of the sit-down restaurants include: Oswego Grill, Red Robin, The Ram, New Hunan Kitchen, Black Bear Diner, Shari’s Café & Pies, Qdoba Foods, Canton Phoenix, Wong’s Chinese Restaurant, Dar Essalam, Abella Italian Kitchen, Noodles & Company, Boston’s Pub & Grill, McMenamin’s Old Church & Pub, Chipotle Mexican Grill, Gyro House Mediterranean Grill, Langdon’s Grill, The Beer Station, Wanker’s Corner Saloon and Café, San Blas Mexican Restaurant, and a number of other fine establishments too numerous to list.
+Lots of restaurants for your dining pleasure.
+Plenty of fast food options.
+Sit-down restaurants include: Oswego Grill, Red Robin, The Ram, New Hunan Kitchen, Black Bear Diner, Shari’s Café & Pies, Qdoba Foods, Canton Phoenix, Wong’s Chinese Restaurant, Dar Essalam, Abella Italian Kitchen, Noodles & Company, Boston’s Pub & Grill, McMenamin’s Old Church & Pub, Chipotle Mexican Grill, Gyro House Mediterranean Grill, Langdon’s Grill, The Beer Station, Wanker’s Corner Saloon and Café, San Blas Restaurant, and many more.

 OTHER DON’T MISS PLACES

-Just across from Murase Plaza is the WILSONVILLE LIBRARY – take a just a few minutes to go in and look at what is considered to be the world’s largest “intarsia” (a large, elaborate bird’s eye picture of early Wilsonville formed using inlays of over 50 different kinds of wood).
+Just across from Murase Plaza is the WILSONVILLE LIBRARY – take a few minutes to see what is considered to be the world’s largest “intarsia” (a large, elaborate bird’s eye picture of early Wilsonville formed using inlays of over 50 different kinds of wood).

-The FAMILY FUN CENTER is in the northwest corner of Town Center - It has an Arcade, miniature golf, batting cage, zip line, go carts, climbing wall, laser tag, bumper boats (with water squirters!), Kidopolis, Sky Trail, XD Dark Ride, and more.
+The FAMILY FUN CENTER is in the northwest corner of Town Center and has an Arcade, miniature golf, batting cage, zip line, go carts, climbing wall, laser tag, bumper boats, Kidopolis, Sky Trail, XD Dark Ride, and more.

-Adjacent to the west side of I-5 and north of Wilsonville Road is THE WORLD OF SPEED MOTOR SPORTS MUSEUM.
-A tremendous display of historic and vintage cars, motorcycles, etc. in a rotating display – WELL WORTH the stop and going in to look around!
+On the west side of I-5 and north of Wilsonville Road is THE WORLD OF SPEED MOTOR SPORTS MUSEUM.
+A tremendous display of historic and vintage cars, motorcycles, etc. in a rotating display.
+Make time for this!

 OTHER RECREATiONAL OPTIONS